captam3rica/gitNotes/Microsoft/SCCM/error_codes.md

 - Use SCCM Deployment with MDT to build UEFI functionality into the boot media
 - Make sure the correct image (i.e. 1-1, 2-2, ...) is being applied to the TS.
+- Check to see if RAID is selected in BIOS under the SATA settings

 ## 0x80070032